Other Compliance Issues

 Definitions:

-Mandatory Committed cost sharing is required by statue or law and is explicitly described in the notice of funding opportunity and specifically included in the proposal document.
+- Mandatory Committed cost-sharing is required by statute or law and is explicitly described in the notice of funding opportunity and specifically included in the proposal document.

-Policy: It is the policy of the research foundation and the university to offer cost-sharing in a proposal only when it is a requirement of the request for proposal or the program announcement.
-Federal regulations (2 CFR 20.306) state that federal agencies must explicitly describe the criteria for cost sharing requirements that will be used as a factor in determining receipt of an award in the notice of funding opportunity.
-Non-federal sponsors typically indicate in program guidelines whether or not cost-sharing is mandatory for a specific proposal submission.
+It is the policy of the SDSU Research Foundation and the university to offer cost-sharing in a proposal only when it is a requirement of the request for proposal or the program announcement.
+Federal regulations state that federal agencies must explicitly describe the criteria for cost-sharing requirements that will be used as a factor in determining receipt of an award in the notice of funding opportunity.
+Non-federal sponsors typically indicate in program guidelines whether or not cost sharing is mandatory for a specific proposal submission.
 Cost-sharing is included in proposals only when required so that limited university resources, both monetary and time commitments, can be used most effectively.
 If offered in a proposal, all matching contributions, both cash and in-kind, must adhere to the following criteria as required by OMB Uniform Guidance, Subpart D (2 CFR 200.306):

 - Are verifiable from the recipient's records;